Kanha02052002/NLP-TRES-AI/README.md

 **Question:**
 Explain overfitting and how to prevent it.
 **Response:**
 Overfitting happens when a model learns the training data too well, including noise, so it fails on new data.
-To prevent it, you can use cross-validation, regularization like L1/L2, or simplify the model.
-For example, in a tree model, you'd limit depth.
+To prevent it, you can use cross-validation, regularization like L1/L2, or simplify t[...]
 ```

 **In `interview_report.pdf`:**
 > **Communication & Soft Skills**
-> *The candidate demonstrated strong technical knowledge (85% correct answers) with exceptional explainability (avg RES: 2.7/3.0), indicating a rare ability to communicate complex ideas clearly — a key trait for senior roles.*
+> *The candidate demonstrated strong technical knowledge (85% correct answers) with exceptional explainability (avg RES: 2.7/3.0), indicating a rare ability to communicate complex ideas clearly �[...]

 ---